stephenberry/glaze/README.md

 - Direct memory access through JSON pointer syntax
 - Much more!

-> Performance note: Glaze is designed to read and write entire JSON messages.
-If a document object model is desired with lazy parsing then [simdjson](https://github.com/simdjson/simdjson) is an excellent choice.

 ## Binary Performance

 *Tagged binary specification described further down.*